 Parenting a college student can be an adventure.
-At Columbia College we provide parents with useful resources that can help you support your child.
+At Columbia College, we provide parents with useful resources that can help you support your child.
 We understand this adventure is a joint effort between you and the institution.
-It is our hope that in working together we will help your child succeed and persist to graduation.
+It is our hope that by working together, we will help your child succeed and persist to graduation.

 The Student Policies Library details the student handbook in a one-stop shop of important and useful information.
 It houses all of your rights and responsibilities as a student.
 As a student, you are responsible for reading and understanding the contents of the handbook.